guochenmeinian/Llama-Langchain-RAG/README.md

 4. Query the Chroma DB:
 ```
-python query.py "How to play Monopoly according to the PDF source?"
+python query_data.py "How to play Monopoly according to the PDF source?"
 ```

 You'll also need to set up an OpenAI account (and set the OpenAI key in your .env as an environment variable) and download Ollama as well as a LLM for this to work.

-### Next Step:
+### TO-DO:
 1. Finetune the model using domain related dataset (e.g. https://huggingface.co/datasets/sujet-ai/Sujet-Finance-Instruct-177k)
 2. Create vector database with with files/pdf within `data` dir for RAG